ixalender/gnore/README.md

 gnore list
 ```

-Add .gitignore file to the path by the specific template name
+Add .gitignore file to the destination directory by the specific template name
 ```
 gnore get <template> <dest>
 ```